catseye/Fountain/README.md

 "Both" combinator on constraints (which really needs reworking).

-Implementation improvements such as better flattening of the AST representing the grammar during its parsing.
+Implementation improvements such as better flattening of the AST representing the grammar during its parsing, and pretty-printing fragments of the AST (albeit crudely) when displaying them.

 ### 0.3